Truncated theta series from the Bailey lattice: Introduction

-Noting that the three classical theta series (\ref{Euler}), (\ref{Gauss-1}) and (\ref{Gauss-2}) all fall into the framework of the Jacobi triple product series, Andrews--Merca \cite{andrews2012truncated} and Guo--Zeng \cite{GuoZeng13} proposed the following conjecture for truncated Jacobi triple product series, independently.
+Noting that the three classical theta series (\ref{Euler}), (\ref{Gauss-1}) and (\ref{Gauss-2}) all fall into the framework of the Jacobi triple product series, Andrews and Merca \cite{andrews2012truncated}, Guo and Zeng \cite{GuoZeng13} proposed the following conjecture for truncated Jacobi triple product series, independently.